snijderlab/rustyms/README.md

  - Read mgf files
  - Match spectra to the generated fragments
  - Extensive use of `uom` for compile time unit checking
- - Align peptides based on mass (algorithm will be reworked in the near future) (see `Stitch` for more information, but the algorithm has changed)
+ - Align peptides based on mass (algorithm will be tweaked extensively over time) (see `Stitch` for more information, but the algorithm has changed)